Husky110/rvc_web_ui-docker/README.md

 Again - I don't need it.
 You can do this yourself - I believe in you. :)

 #### Why is there no info on the mangio-tag in your DockerHub-Repo?
 The mangio-tag was an old version I had locally lying around on my homelab.
 I do not update that tag.
 But funny enough - the base-dockerfile is the one I used for that tag. :)

+# Changelog:
+## 2024-06-10:
+- Removed the pip-installation for tensorboard, since all Repos bring them themselves
+- Removed the need for an ssh-key to make this more "dummy"-approachable
+- Added a filebrowser
+- Added a Tutorial for dummies
+- Made Templates on runpod.io